 10. P5 Wireless Bluetooth Headphones by Bowers & Wilkins

 Editor’s Rating: 4.6/5

 The P5 Wireless is a solid choice for fans of headphones that have premium materials and the audio quality to match.
-The luxurious design is typical of the Bowers & Wilkins brand that consistently delivers high quality audio products to the marketplace.
+The luxurious design is typical of the Bowers & Wilkins brand that consistently delivers high-quality audio products to the marketplace.
 Delve deeper into the various features of the headphones to find out if they justify the high price point.

-The P5 Wireless uses the award winning audio drivers of the P7 and they sound amazing.
+The P5 Wireless uses the award-winning audio drivers of the P7 and they sound amazing.
 The accuracy of the beats across the frequency range allows you to appreciate every note of the track.
 Furthermore, the execution of the bass means you can enjoy rock and hip hop music like never before.

-The battery life of the P5 wireless is 17 hours and has high quality Bluetooth aptX for connectivity.
+The battery life of the P5 wireless is 17 hours and has high-quality Bluetooth aptX for connectivity.
 You can charge the battery via USB and if you want to save battery life then you can opt to use the included cable.
 Intuitive onboard controls are available for you to skip tracks and also adjust the volume.

 There are also a few drawbacks with the P5 Wireless that should be understood before proceeding with a purchase.
 The leather can result in the build-up of heat if you are in a warm environment.
-Furthermore, the overall fit might be a bit snug for those with an above average head size.
+Furthermore, the overall fit might be a bit snug for those with above average head sizes.

 To conclude, the P5 wireless is a solid choice for those with a big budget and interested in a well-rounded pair of headphones.
 The audio accuracy is amazing and you’ll enjoy the luxurious looking aesthetics for a long time to come.

 |Weight: 26.88 ounces|